Vinilificio/vinilificio.com/en/cover-packaging.md

 Finishes:

-* Semi-gloss: the standard finish
+* Semi-gloss:  standard finish
-* Matt (Inside / out): the printing is done on the rough side of the cover, so as to obtain an opaque finish.
-The rough part of the cardboard has a higher degree of absorption of the ink compared to the "finished" part of the cardboard
+* Matt (inside/out):  printed on the rough side of the cover to obtain a matt finish.
+The rough side has a higher degree of ink absorption compared to the "finished" side of the cardboard
 * UV varnishes: glossy varnishes
 * Matt varnishes

 ### Internal envelope

-The inner envelopes are on white or black paper, with a central hole, with or without antistatic polylined.
+The inner envelopes are of  white or black paper, with a central hole and with or without antistatic polylining.

 ### Disco Bag

-The disc bags are particularly suitable for DJs because they do not require an internal envelope.
-They have the double central hole.
-They are available on black, white or brown embossed cardboard, or they can be printed.
+Disc bags are particularly suited for DJs as they do not require an internal envelope.
+They have a double central hole and are available in black, white or brown embossed cardboard.
+They also can be printed on.